Continually Updated Clinical Reference

 Treatment and prognosis

-Valproate is the drug of choice because it controls absences and the other associated seizure types in about 80% of cases.
-Levetiracetam may be effective (Di Bonaventura, 2005) for resistant cases.
-Treatment choices include (1) lamotrigine (either as monotherapy or in combination with valproate), (2) ethosuximide in combination with valproate, or (3) acetazolamide in combination with valproate.
-The long-term evolution has not been well established, but the prognosis is worse than that of CAE.
+Valproate is the drug of choice, because it controls absences and the other associated seizure types in about 80% of cases.
+Levetiracetam may be effective.
+[25, 26] Treatment choices include (1) lamotrigine (either as monotherapy or in combination with valproate), (2) ethosuximide in combination with valproate (keep in mind that valproate inhibits lamotrigine metabolism and may incrase the risk for Stevens-Johnson syndrome) or (3) acetazolamide in combination with valproate.
+The long-term evolution has not been well established, but the prognosis is worse than that of childhood absence epilepsy.

 Epidemiology

-BECCT is the most common epilepsy syndrome in childhood.
-In Connecticut, USA, it represents 9.6% of all epilepsies in children aged 0-15 years.
-However, BECCT and its variants may represent 20-25% of epilepsy cases diagnosed in those aged 5-15 years.
-Studies from other countries show that BECCT accounts for 6.5-16% of all childhood epilepsy.
-In a study from India, however, it represented only 1.6% of epilepsies in children younger than 16 years.
-In a study from Italy, epilepsies with rolandic foci accounted for up to 23.9% of epilepsies in children aged 4-15 years.
+Studies from other countries show that BECTS accounts for 6.5–16% of all childhood epilepsy.
+In a study from India, however, it represented only 1.6% of epilepsies in children younger than age 16 years.
+In a study from Italy, epilepsies with rolandic foci accounted for up to 23.9% of epilepsies in children aged 4–15 years.

-Reported incidence of seizures with central temporal spikes ranges from 10.7-21 per 100,000.
-Age of onset ranges from 2-13 years but usually is between 4 and 11 years, and frequency of onset peaks at 5-9 years.
+Reported incidence of seizures with central temporal spikes ranges from 10.7–21 per 100,000.
+Age of onset ranges from 2–13 years but usually is between 4 and 11 years, and frequency of onset peaks at 5–9 years.
 The disorder occurs more commonly in boys; the boy-to-girl ratio is 6:4.
-In a 1998 publication, Kramer found no gender difference in incidence.
+A study by Kramer et al found no gender difference in incidence.
+[30]

 Clinical manifestations of seizures